 JP: What is your favorite food?

-DALE: I like all foods.
+DT: I like all foods.
 Mexican right now sounds good.
 The spicier the better.

 JP: Outside of music, what are your favorite things to do?